paperbenni/paperbenni.github.io/content/posts/linux-gaming-rant.md

 positive upvote ratio.

 The consequences of this are harm all around.
-The community's credibility is damaged, any request or claim from it will be met with scepticism.
+The community's credibility is damaged, any request or claim from it will be met with skepticism.